 When your dog goes home you must restrict his or her activity as outlined in our information package, for 6 weeks.

 Ten days after surgery the sutures are removed and we start a four week course of cartrophen injections.
-These are given to try to improve joint health, with a repeat course of injections recommended each year, for the rest of your dogs life. .
+These are given to try to improve joint health and minimise future arthritis.
+A repeat course of injections recommended each year, for the rest of your dogs life.

-Many Pittwater dogs have had their knees reconstructed in this manner at Pittwater Animal Hospital and we have in general been very pleased with the results.
+Many Pittwater dogs have had their knees reconstructed in this manner at Pittwater Animal Hospital and we have been very pleased with the results.

 For at-home care after any procedure at PAH look at our After Care page.